Family photographs are irreplaceable.

 Regardless of whether you store your old photographs in a temperature-controlled storage unit or within your home, the way you organize your pictures will make a significant difference in their preservation level and ability to be maintained.

 Sealed, water-resistant containers are the most effective, as they help control moisture and insects or rodents from entering.
-These containers are often made out of plastic with paper dividers to separate the prints inside the storage box.
+These containers are often made out of plastic with paper dividers, or stable plastic sleeves, to separate the prints inside the storage box.

-The experts at preservation, the National Archives recommend using materials that are made primarily of pure wood pulps or cotton, as these prevent contact with acid or other detrimental elements.
+Preservation experts at the National Archives recommend using materials made primarily of pure wood pulps or cotton, as these prevent contact with acid or other detrimental elements.
 Additionally, they suggest rolling larger, flexible prints and documents into tubes, using a polyester film sleeve for extra precaution.

 In addition to these steps, you may want to scan photos and store them digitally by using a scanner and downloading the photos to a hard drive before you take the time to store them.
-There are also many free photo app downloadable you can use to safely store the photos you scan.
-Your photo collection
+There are also many free photo apps you can use to safely store your print photo collection.

 Organizing Photo Storage Containers Safely